 Dorney Park is kicking off the holiday season this year with its brand new, Christmas in Color animated, drive-through holiday light show, Nov.
 18-Jan.
 2. Get ready to be dazzled as millions of lights blink on and off in perfect synchronization to accompanying holiday tunes heard through your vehicle’s radio.
 There will be giant candy canes, stylish snowmen, and stunning arched pathways throughout the drive.

 For a sweet treat, stop in to Ice Cream World.
 With dozens of fresh handmade hard ice cream flavors, soft ice cream and yogurt, and water ice, it will be hard to choose!

 18. Christmas Magic

 For nearly four decades York County Parks has been delighting generations of holiday revelers with its annual light show, Christmas Magic.
-Now in its 38th year, stroll through Christmas Magic 2021 at Rocky Ridge County Park, Nov.
-26-Dec.
+Now in its 39th year, stroll through Christmas Magic 2022 at Rocky Ridge County Park, Nov.
+25-Dec.
 30 (closed Dec.
-24-25)– a festive half-mile, ADA accessible woodland trail brimming with sparkling Christmas lights and holiday scenes.
+24-25) — a festive half-mile, ADA accessible woodland trail brimming with sparkling Christmas lights and holiday scenes.
 You must book a reservation online, but get to stay as long as you like until closing

-Before or afterwards, visit The First Post Public House in downtown York in its newly renovated building that dates back to the mid 1850’s for some traditional fare with an innovative twist.
+Before or afterwards, visit The First Post Public House in downtown York in its beautifully renovated building that dates back to the mid 1850’s for some traditional fare with an innovative twist.